Sup2point0/stranger-quarkdown/README.md

 **Stranger Quarkdown** (*StrangerQuarkdown*, *Squarkdown*) is a successor to [*Quarkdown*](https://github.com/Sup2point0/Quarkdown), for integration with [Svelte<sup>↗</sup>](https://svelte.dev), [SvelteKit](https://kit.svelte.dev) and [MDSveX<sup>↗</sup>](https://mdsvex.pngwn.io).

-If you want to write content for a Svelte site in Markdown, but need finer flexibility in preprocessing and configuration, Squarkdown handles all that for you.
-It exports `.md` files to `.svx` files, while using [Quarkdown-Flavoured Markdown](https://github.com/Sup2point0/Quarkdown/blob/main/docs/quarks.md) for providing additional data and instructions.

-> [!Note]
-> Since this is a child project, there is both overlap and extension.
-Squarkdown-specific documentation can be found in [this repo’s docs](docs/).
-For the basics of Quarkdown, refer to the [Quarkdown repo](https://github.com/Sup2point0/Quarkdown).
+Write content for a site with [Quarkdown-Flavoured Markdown](https://github.com/Sup2point0/Quarkdown/blob/main/docs/quarks.md) in any directory, then use Squarkdown to export them to `.svx` files in your SvelteKit project directory.

 <br>